vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 466-468 (from Vi.
 Dh.
 III, 154.
 1-15.)
 Sat-tila-drādısimon Phā. kr.
 12th when there is Śravana

-naksatra worship gods with sesame, perform homa with sesame, light lamps with sesame oil in temples, donate sesame, offer water mixed with sesame to pitṛs and eat sesame; Viṣnu is said to have observed fast on this tithi
+naksatra worship gods with sesame, perform homa with sesame, light lamps with sesame oil in temples, donate sesame, offer water mixed with sesame to pitṛs and eat sesame; Viṣṇu is said to have observed fast on this tithi

 and offered sesame and pindas to his ancestors; KR 519.
 Sat-tili-one who fasts on 11th of M. śu. when the Moon is in